What Led To My Career in Radio

 also listen to WILK from Wilkes-Barre.
 Because of its tremendous, 5,000 watt directional signal I could listen to WAHT from Annville-Cleona in Lebanon County.
 At night, the airwaves were stacked.

-I could listen to WNBC and WABC from New York as I had in the Philly suburbs, and I could also listen to WKBW Buffalo, CKLW Windsor, WLW Cincinnati, WLS Chicago, WCFL Chicago, WGAR Cleveland and
+I could listen to WNBC and WABC from New York as I had in the Philly suburbs, and I could also listen to WKBW Buffalo, CKLW Windsor (Detroit), WLW Cincinnati, WLS Chicago, WCFL Chicago, WGAR Cleveland and

 many, many more.
 These were great radio stations with entertaining personalities.